C ABI Contract

 The entry points are pure and stateless: each call is self-contained, holds no shared state, and exposes no synchronization primitives across the boundary.
 You may call them concurrently from multiple threads.
 The only parallelism is the rayon restart loop inside a single eunoia_euler call—it does not leak out.

-Worked example (C)
+Worked Example (C)

 A minimal round-trip: declare the prototypes, fit, print, free.
 Link against the built library.